Julian-Mostbauer/TrojanLetter/README.md

 ```

 Extracting a message will produce a file named `<container_file>_package.txt` in the current directory, which contains
 the extracted message.
-The file will be a txt no matter what the original file was, but the data will remain the same.
+The file will no automatically have the same file type as before, but the data will remain the
-This means that if you hid a binary file, the extracted file will still contain the binary data, but it will besaved
+same.
+This means that if you hide a binary file, the extracted file will still contain the binary data, but it will be
-as a `.txt` file.
+saved without any extension.
 You can rename it to the original file extension if needed.

-If you want to send your recipient an
+For Example: If you want to send your recipient an png, you need to inform them what file extension the
-image for example, you need to inform them what file extension the data is supposed to have.
-For example by sending a
+data is supposed to have.
+For example by sending a different container file beforehand with the instructions on how to
-different container file beforehand with the instructions on how to extract the message in plain text.
+extract the message in plain text.

 ---